SOFTINUX/Base/Readme.md

 (password is case sensitive)

 ## Implement your own extension
-:warning: You cannot place your Extentions folder to another drive.
+:warning: You cannot place your Extensions folder to another drive.
 See [#2981](https://github.com/dotnet/core-setup/issues/2981#issuecomment-322572374)

 You can use [Visual Studio 2017](https://www.visualstudio.com/fr/downloads/), [Visual Studio Code](https://code.visualstudio.com/) or [JetBrains Rider](https://www.jetbrains.com/rider/) to make your own extension.
 If you decide to use Visual Studio, be aware **that projects are not compatible with Visual Studio 2015**.